Our academic work builds upon the projects we have executed for various colleges, universities, and private schools.

 These projects range from strategic interior renovations that transform how a department teaches to new buildings that reconfigure part of the campus.
 Through our experience we have found key aspects of academic projects that serve to guide our design process.

 Academic projects inherently must synthesize the needs of a diverse set of stakeholders.
 We rely upon the input of multiple user groups including the faculty, students, and staff coupled with the goals of the facilities management team and administration to create a cohesive project through the visioning, programming, and master planning exercises that we lead.
-This idea of synthesis is also true in the final design of the spaces, as academic projects inherently must serve multiple uses and entities in their daily use, and therefore must be responsive to many needs.
+This idea of synthesis is also true in the final design of the spaces, as academic projects must serve multiple uses and entities in their daily use and be responsive to many needs.

 In our designs for academic environments, the process includes strategizing for how to best work within the academic schedule, be it through designing the project so that it can be a “summer slammer”, to creating early release documents so that key parts of the work can get started early, to configuring the project so that it is phased to enable future components.
 The ability to fit a project into the academic calendar in an intelligent way is often a major component of its success.